CosmoSailors/Dhruvtara/README.md

 # 🌟 DhruvTara

-🚀 **DhruvTara** is a location-based event-triggering app that notifies, rings an alarm, or turns on your do not disturb mode, you when you reach a predefined location.
+🚀 **DhruvTara** is a location-based event-triggering app that notifies you, rings an alarm, or turns on your do not disturb mode, you when you reach a predefined location.
 Never worry about missing an important place, forgetting to turn your dnd on/off when you enter/exit a place such as the library ever again!

 ## 📌 Features